hujhax/austin-improv-wiki/Troupes/Northshore Local.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Long-time ColdTowne Theater house troupe, Northshore Local, veterans of New York's Del Close Marathon and Austin's Out of Bounds Festival, perform their own variation on the classic Improv form, The Harold.
+Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Long-time ColdTowne Theater house troupe, Northshore Local, veterans of New York's Del Close Marathon and Austin's Out of Bounds Festival, perform their own variation on the classic Improv form, The Harold.
+>

-Northshore creates fast-paced, character-driven stories from the perspective of five distinct individuals who come together to form one deliciously rich Improv gumbo.</blockquote>
+> Northshore creates fast-paced, character-driven stories from the perspective of five distinct individuals who come together to form one deliciously rich Improv gumbo.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2009 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Northshore Local is currently doing montages but is experimenting with other forms.</blockquote>
+Their answer to the "What's Your Deal?" question on a 2009 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Northshore Local is currently doing montages but is experimenting with other forms.

 ## History
 Their first show was on 12/19/08.